Sultan Ahmad Nanupuri: Career

 During his studies in Deoband, Nanupuri served as an imam at the Deoband Central Mosque.
 After graduating and returning to Bengal, he sent a letter to join the faculty at the Al-Jamia al-Arabia Nasirul Islam in Nazirhat Bazar and was accepted to teach there.
 The erstwhile principal of the madrasa, Nur Ahmad, later employed Zafar Ahmad Usmani too.
 Usmani was a supporter of the All-India Muslim League, whilst Nanupuri strongly believed that religious institutions like the madrasa should be free from political influence.
 Nanupuri subsequently left and became a teacher at Al-Jamiatul Islamiah Azizul Uloom Babunagar for 15 years.
 Azizul Haq later instructed Nanupuri to become the acting principal, and later the founding principal of Al-Jamiah Al-Islamiah Obaidia Nanupur in 1961.
 He served in Nanupur for seventeen years in total, and then gave up the role to Zamiruddin Nanupuri.
-Among his notable students were Abdur Rahman Chatgami, Muhibbullah Babunagari and Sultan Zauq Nadvi.
+Among his notable students were Abdur Rahman (scholar), Muhibbullah Babunagari and Sultan Zauq Nadvi.

 Among the other madrasas that he established are Al-Jamiah Al-Islamiyyah Bayt al-Huda and Al-Jamiah Al-Islamiyyah Azizul Uloom Pokkhali.
 He was also the founder of the Ar-Rashid monthly magazine.

 Personal life

 During his education in Deoband, Nanupuri spent seven years under Hussain Ahmad Madani, pledging bay'ah to Madani on 18 November 1944.
 However, after the Partition of India in 1947, Nanupuri was unable to maintain a close relationship with Madani, and could not meet with Ashraf Ali Thanwi either as he was ill.
 Madani responded to Nanupuri in a letter giving him permission to master tasawuuf under a different Sufi scholar.
 Nanupuri then became a murid of Azizul Haq of Patiya, and received khilafah (spiritual succession) from him after 15 years.

 Nanupuri first completed Hajj with his pir, Azizul Haq.
 In 1967, a businessman named Niamat Ali Sawdagar funded Nanupuri for Hajj.
-His third hajj took place in 1970, alongside Mohammed Younus and Abdur Rahman Chatgami.
+His third hajj took place in 1970, alongside Mohammed Younus and Abdur Rahman (scholar).
 His fourth and last hajj was in 1991, alongside Mufti Said Ahmad (founder of Jamia Sultania Lalpol) and Afsar Ahmad (Qari of Nanupur Madrasa).

 On 21 January 1945, Nanupuri married Momena Khatun, the first daughter of Munshi Abdul Khaliq.
 They had four sons and six daughters, although two sons died at an early stage.
 His son, Imdadullah Nanupuri, is also an Islamic scholar and the principal of Al-Jamiah Al-Islamiyyah Bayt al-Huda.